mikecavallo/vapi-analytics/replit.md

 # Overview

-This is a Vapi Analytics Dashboard - a full-stack web application built to visualize and analyze voice AI call data from the Vapi API.
+This is Invoxa.ai - a full-stack multi-tenant SaaS platform built to visualize and analyze voice AI call data from the Vapi API.
 The application provides real-time analytics, KPI tracking, and detailed call management capabilities through an intuitive dashboard interface.

 The project follows a modern monorepo structure with a React frontend, Express backend, and PostgreSQL database integration, all designed to handle voice AI analytics at scale.